robertnmoffat/Architecture_Patterns_CPP/README.md

 # Description
 This project was created as an exercise in working through common software design patterns in C++.
-Each pattern is represented by a class which implements a Pattern interface.
+Each pattern is controlled by a class which implements a Pattern interface.
 The main function then iterates through an array containing all of the patterns and calls their demoPattern() function to demonstrate pattern functionality.
-Each pattern class is contained within the Patterns folder, and each non-pattern class is located within the Other folder.
+Each pattern class implementation is contained within the Patterns folder, and each non-pattern class implementation is located within the Other folder.

 ## Factory Pattern
 The factory pattern encapsulates the creation of related objects within a Factory class.
 These objecs all implement a shared interface in order to reduce coupling making it easier to alter classes and create new ones in the future.